PatrickCent/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- Favorite Game is Monster Train
+- Favorite Author is Rick Riordan
+- Favorite Programming Language is Java